shouptech/terraform-aws-static-website/README.md

 └── modules
     ├── route53-zone # A module to create a route 53 hosted zone
     ├── s3-bucket # A module for creating S3 buckets
+    ├── wafv2_acl # A module for creating a WAFv2 ACL.
     └── website # A module to create a static website
 ```